qilstiano/ip/README.md

 ## 🙏 Acknowledgments

-- **DeepSeek:** For providing the gradient text styling and ASCII art inspiration.
+- **DeepSeek:** For providing the gradient text styling and ASCII art as well as for writing this README!
 - **Java:** For making this project possible with its robust and versatile programming language.

 ---